-How To Get Crystal Clear Aquarium Water: The Ultimate Pond Planet Guide
+How to Get Crystal Clear Aquarium Water: The Ultimate Pond Planet Guide

-All fish tank owners dream of having that vivid, clear aquarium, with water clean enough to see right through to the other side.
+All fish tank owners dream of having that vivid, clear aquarium with water clean enough to see right through to the other side.
 With the right maintenance and attention, this image doesn’t have to be a pipe dream but, instead, a reality.

-To achieve healthy, happy fish, as well as a clean, thriving tank, regular maintenance is vital and will make your life easier in the long run as regularly removing dirt and waste will stop it from building up and causing problems.
+To achieve healthy, happy fish, as well as a clean, thriving tank, regular maintenance is vital and will make your life much easier in the long run.
+By regularly removing dirt and waste, you can ensure it will prevent it from building up and causing problems in your tank.

 Routine maintenance of your tank should include: